Each year, the Gonzaga Mothers Club organizes dozens of events and activities that enrich the school community.

 We seek to deepen our faith by reading and discussing relevant essays and books, participating in Masses and retreats, and participating in guided reflections combined with a variety of Ignatian forms of prayer.

 Each year the GMC helps support several Gonzaga and Georgetown Visitation social gatherings and joint service projects.
-Highlights include the traditional Fall Picnic at Visi, a "gleaning of the fields" service project, and a day trip to Kings Dominion after spring semester ends.
+Highlights include the traditional Fall Family Mass and Picnic at Visi, a "gleaning of the fields" service project and a planned event or day trip after spring semester ends.

 Faculty treats is always highly anticipated by the hard-working Gonzaga faculty and staff!
 One morning each month, GMC volunteers prepare a delicious home-cooked breakfast for the teachers, coaches, maintenance staff, Jesuit community, and administration to thank them for all they do for our boys.
 Each month has a different theme, but our goal is always the same: To provide a festive repast for our hardworking staff.

 The boys love bake sales and thanks to the organization of the GMC, they’re a great source of support for clubs, teams, and activities!
 Typically, they’re held once a week during lunch periods.